-The America at Home Study was a nationally representative survey of 3,001 US adults, aged 25-74 years of age, with household incomes of $50,000+/year, conducted online April 23-30, 2020.
+The AMERICA AT HOME study was a nationally representative survey of U.S. adults, aged 25-74 years of age, with household incomes of $50,000+/year, conducted online (Wave 1: April 2020, 3,001 responses and Wave 2: October 2020, 3,935 responses).
 It directly tested consumer sentiment in light of COVID-19 to understand the design changes consumers want in new homes and communities.

 President & CEO

 "As homebuyers emerge from Shelter in Place – having lived and worked as well as schooled their children at home for several months – their vision of home has likely changed."

 "We must drill down into the data, beyond just demographics and psychographics, to help community developers and homebuilders understand 'Who will live here?' and 'How do they want to live?"

 Founder & Chief Strategist

 "This COVID-19 crisis will challenge us to get a clearer vision of lifestyle impact and how changing consumer preferences should be reflected in future home and community design."